luiscachog/luiscachog.io/content/es/home/z-home.md

 +++
 # About widget.
 widget = "about"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear in.
+headless = false  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear in.

-title = "Hola, soy Luis!"
+title = "Hey, I'm Luis!"

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.